 Diego, my 26-year-old son, has an IQ of 53 and a diagnosis of autism.
 He doesn’t have a paying job or pay taxes.
 He doesn’t have a high school or college degree and reads at a first-grade level.

 Yet he comes closest to being great than anyone I know.

 He cares about the old stuffed frog his cousin gave him when he was 6 as much as he does about the expensive gold crucifix that hangs from his neck.
 He appreciates any gift immensely, regardless of its monetary value.

 The most extraordinary thing about Diego, though, is that he values people’s time and attention above all else, and he’s infinitely generous with his.
 He just knows what matters.
 Perhaps you need to be wired differently, like Diego is, to be truly great.

 Do you know any great men or women?
 What can you learn from them?

-This is my first piece for a 30-day writing challenge on a single topic.
+This is my second piece for a 30-day writing challenge on a single topic.

 Topic: Quotes from Seneca the Younger’s Letters from a Stoic.

 Why this topic?
 Because I can’t get over how timely and brilliant Seneca’s words are -2,000 years after he wrote them.